pephco/ASDEC/README.md

 ```

 ### VCF file parsing
 For the VCF parsing a subset of the tool [RAiSD](https://github.com/pephco/RAiSD/) is used therefore to use the vcf parser the [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/) needs to be installed.
-Otherwise the following error can be observed.
+Otherwise, the following error can be observed.

 	Error message:
 	./RAiSD_Parser/RAiSD: error while loading shared libraries: libgsl.so.23: cannot open shared object file: No such file or directory